asagi4/comfyui-utility-nodes/README.md

 Note that variables and functions can be defined *anywhere* in the prompt, meaning that `a $foo = bar` will define `$foo` and expand into just `a `.
 This might cause weird behaviour if you want to do complicated things with `MUJinjaRender`.

 `"text"` can be used to quote something when it would conflict with syntax, for example: `$func("parameter, with comma", second parameter)`.
-If you need a " by itself, use "".
+If you need a " by itself, use `""`.

+#### Default functions
+There are some default functions available. put `$help()` in your prompt to see a list of available functions.

 ## MUJinjaRender
 You can use this node to evaluate a string as a Jinja2 template.
 Note, however, that because ComfyUI's frontend uses `{}` for syntax, There are the following modifications to Jinja syntax: